In the Code, peace officers and public officers are widely defined, and include:

 If you are convicted of assaulting a peace officer, you can expect to face significant penalties.
-It is a hybrid offence, which means that the Crown can elect to proceed by way of indictment or summary conviction.
-This decision is made based on the circumstances of your case and will impact the severity of the punishment that you are handed.
-An indictment is the more severe of the two.
+It is a hybrid offence, which means that the Crown can elect to proceed by way of indictment (more serious) or by summary offence (less serious).
+This decision will be made based on the circumstances of your offence.

-The Code outlines the maximum punishment for assaulting a peace officer:
+The Criminal Code of Canada outlines the maximum punishment for assaulting a peace officer:

-- Summary: Up to 2 years’ less a day imprisonment;
+- Summary offence: Up to 2 years’ less a day imprisonment.

-Aggravating factors that can increase the likelihood of jail time are:
+Some aggravating factors that can increase the likelihood of jailtime are: